thellimist/TIL/README.md

 McDonalds main business is not food, it is real estate.

+In China woman who are not married until 27 are called "leftover" woman.

 ### Day 11: 5/02/2017
 Yugoslavia means "Land of the Southern Slavs".